 For example, a more popular niche such as the weight loss niche will have a lot more videos and thus the more competitive keywords in that niche will have more of the factors listed above than a less popular niche.

 By now you should already have a list of keywords that you obtained from your keyword research step.
-Now we want to eliminate some of them so that we focus on the ones that will be easiest to rank for in the shortest amount of time.
+Now we want to eliminate some of them so that we focus on the ones that will be easiest to rank on the first page of Youtube and Google for in the shortest amount of time.

 As of writing this post (October 2018), YouTube no longer shows the number of videos for a given keyword.
 They also change their interface from ‘results pages’ to ‘one continuous scroll’.